To whom you should succeed your business?

 Succession to third party (M&A)

 Your family members, staffs and stakeholders might not want third party to take over your business.
-And third party usually doesn’t know well about your business.
-So, education to successors and explanation to stake holders are more important than the other ways to achieve smooth succession.
+And such third party usually doesn’t know well about your business.
+Therefore, to succeed business to third party, more education to the successor and more explanation to stake holders are required.
 You may need to stay in the company for a while after succession for PMI (Post Merger Integration).

 In spite of such disadvantages, recently many business owners are choosing this option.
 One reason is because they can’t find good candidate in their family or staffs.
 But more importantly, many business owner regards M&A as an opportunity.
-If your business is struggling now, passing your business to a third party may improve the performance by incorporating external perspective and push your business up to the next stage through synergy with big companies.
+If your business is struggling, passing your business to a third party may improve the performance by incorporating external perspective.
+Synergy with big companies might push your business up to the next stage.
 And of course business owner could get large fortune by selling stocks and assets to them.

 How to proceed business succession?